Is Likee Safe for Kids or Should You Be Concerned About It?

-Unlike with other social platforms, like TikTok and Instagram, a user can’t make their Likee account private.
+Unlike with other social platforms, like TikTok, Omegle, and Instagram, a user can’t make their Likee account private.
 That said, young children can easily sign up, come across strangers, and start interacting with them right away, whether in comments or direct messages.
 Moreover, location sharing is automatically enabled.
 This means anyone can see what you decide to post and where you are.

 Here is how default privacy settings look like:

 So, anyone can message you, comment on your posts, take screenshots or screen record your content, and share anyone’s content via messengers and social media without any restrictions.
 And with many kids using this platform, this is a total red flag.

 Likee does have the parental control option, yes.
 But its reliability is another topic for discussion.
 The app claims that turning on this feature removes inappropriate content and disables private messaging and cash withdrawals.
 Parents have to set a passcode and change it every week to keep their child away from playing with the settings.